Anirban166/Helios/Readme.md

 Notes
 </h2>

 Note that small to medium tile sizes are usually preferable, depending upon the cache size in your machine (for instance, a tile length of 5000 and over would be overkill, given that it would exceed the ordinary cache size).
 The very idea of a tiled approach is to be able to re-use the cached entries for each object, and since the objects in such computational problems are considerably large (mostly due to the high dimensionality, for instance computations across 90 doubles are in play for each inner loop iteration when dealing with the Million Song dataset), a smaller tile size will be much more performant than a larger one.
-The improvement in cache hits or the decrease in cache misses (as reported by perf for each process) can be seen from the drop for the ratio of the latter is to the former metric (cache misses/cache hits, and times a hundred for the percentage) when compared against the regular version with row-based ingress.

 Also note that the tiled solution is in fact, an optimization, and optimizations often reduce the room for parallelization, or make it less effective (i.e., it reduces the parallel scaling, as can be observed by evaluating the speedup).
 There are several other trivial optimizations that I can think of (but are not incorporated here for the same reason), such as for instance, exactly N (size of the dataset, or the number of lines in it) elements will be zero across the diagonals (or at i equals j for two nested loops that run through the matrix elements, with loop variables i and j) and at least half of the rest will be duplicates, so I can precompute the diagonals and just compute one half of the rest elements in the matrix.
 Avoiding this allows me to have more work, which in turn allows my parallelization to scale better (with increasing core count).